-Once you pay down outstanding credit card balances, do the same for other non-tax-deductible debt you may be carrying, such as auto loans.
+- Reduce loans you can’t deduct next.
+Once you cut down outstanding credit card balances, do the same for other non-tax-deductible debt you may be carrying, such as auto loans.
 The same strategy applies here: Tackle the loan with the highest interest rate first.
 Although retirement is still decades away, you may be close to the height of your earning power and thus have more income to put toward eliminating your liabilities.

 If possible, work toward the goals of debt reduction and savings in tandem—capturing tax benefits while taking advantage of available savings opportunities.

 In your 50s: Do the math on your mortgage

 - Paying off your mortgage may not make sense.
 Housing is the largest expense for many households, including among the elderly.
 However, while paying off your mortgage can free up more cash in retirement, it might not always be the best option.
 You may be taking a significant tax deduction on your mortgage interest payments.
 If your home loan has a low interest rate, it might be wiser to invest your money than to put it toward extra mortgage payments.
 But if you’ve paid off your credit cards and contribute the maximum to your retirement accounts, it could make sense to reduce your mortgage—particularly if it isn’t giving you much of a tax break.

 - Consider refinancing.
 If you have good credit, you might be able to refinance your mortgage at a lower interest rate, which would reduce your monthly payments.
 Another alternative is downsizing to a home with lower property taxes, insurance, maintenance and utilities.